Links to voting resources and answers to your questions.

 If Early Voting is available, Pinellas County voters can go to any Early Voting location in Pinellas County, regardless of where in the county they live.

+Yes.
 Florida law requires voters to present valid photo and signature identification when voting in-person during Early Voting or on Election Day.
 You can use one form of acceptable ID that has both your photo and your signature, or you can use two different IDs if needed (one for your photo and one for your signature).

 Here’s a list of acceptable forms of identification: